yfzhou42/YunFan.Zhou.github.io/index.markdown

 ## News

-* Summer 2022: excited to be co-organizing the ICML Workshop on Spurious Correlations, Invariance, and Stability on July 22.
+* Summer 2022: excited to be co-organizing the [ICML Workshop on Spurious Correlations, Invariance, and Stability](https://sites.google.com/view/scis-workshop/home) on July 22.
 Looking forward to all the talks, and congrats to accepted authors!
-Check [here](https://sites.google.com/view/scis-workshop/home) for more info.

 * Summer 2022: *Survival Mixture Density Networks* accepted to Machine Learning for Healthcare Conference!